hardeep/obsidian/Personal/Learnings/Business/Team Culture.md

 ## Values

+- **Grit:** We chase our long-term goals with passion and perseverance.
+We see every challenge as an opportunity to excel and grow.
+- **Resourcefulness:** Innovation isn't just about having resources; it's about being ingenious with what we have.
+We think on our feet and turn challenges into victories.
+- **Adaptability:** Change is our only constant.
+We thrive by staying flexible and open to new ideas, ensuring that we're always ahead of the curve.
 ## Cultural Competencies

 **Cultural Competencies** are the _specific, observable patterns of behaviour_ that demonstrate how individuals embody a company’s culture in practice.